-Dany began her employment as a Litigation Legal Assistant after graduating from the University of Central Florida (UCF) and rejoined the Firm after graduating from law school.
+Dany graduated from the University of Central Florida (UCF) and joined the Firm after graduating from law school.
 Dany plays a significant role in our employment litigation cases, and chairs the Linesch Firm’s Immigration practice.

 Born in Quito, Ecuador Dany brings a diverse background, which has made her an avid Immigration lawyer and human rights advocate.
 Having endured the difficult process of immigration, Dany understands both the emotional and legal issues associated with the immigration process.
 Dany attended American Washington College of Law, where she received her Juris Doctor Degree.